New chief selected for Capitol Police after 1/6 insurrection

 WASHINGTON (AP) — A police official who has run large departments in Maryland and Virginia has been selected as chief of the U.S. Capitol Police in the aftermath of the Jan.
 6 insurrection, in which pro-Trump rioters stormed the building in a violent rage, disrupting the certification of Joe Biden’s presidential win.

-J. Thomas Manger, who most recently served for 15 years as chief in Montgomery County, Maryland, was being named to the position following an extensive search, according to four people briefed on the matter.
-The people were not authorized to discuss the selection process publicly and spoke to The Associated Press on condition of anonymity.
-Before that, Manger led the Fairfax, Virginia, police department.
-Those jobs, as well as a leadership position in the Major Cities Chiefs Association, have made him a familiar face in Washington law enforcement circles and on Capitol Hill.
+J. Thomas Manger, who most recently served for 15 years as chief in Montgomery County, Maryland, was picked for the position following an extensive search, according to four people briefed on the matter.
+The people were not authorized to discuss the selection process publicly and spoke to The Associated Press on the condition of anonymity.

 The department has asked for more funding for more officers and better riot gear.
 In the meantime, the massive fence that encircled the grounds was taken down in the past few weeks.